brainsum/media_upload/README.md

 INTRODUCTION
 ------------

-This module adds third-party settings for each media bundle in your system.
+This module adds third-party settings for each media type in your system.
-Go to /admin/structure/media/manage/{bundle} and use the 'Media upload configuration' to enable bulk-uploading and set the 'Upload target field' to a file or image type field from your bundle and save the bundle.
+Go to /admin/structure/media/manage/{type} and use the 'Media upload configuration' to enable bulk-uploading and set the 'Upload target field' to a file or image type field from your type and save the type.
-The go to /media/bulk-upload or /media/bulk-upload/{bundle} where you can upload your files.
+The go to /media/bulk-upload or /media/bulk-upload/{type} where you can upload your files.

 REQUIREMENTS